A pellet stove is a great alternative to a full-fledged home heating system. It allows you to heat your home or workshop quickly and efficiently.

 The TPI25 pellet stove does a great job of distributing the heat around the room thanks to its 120 CFM blower.
 The model comes with an auto ignitor, so you won’t have to start the fire yourself.
 The generous lifetime warranty is quite a nice perk.
 It covers the entire pellet stove.

 - Smart Home Technology

 - Includes remote control

 - Easy to operate

 - Small hopper

-If you are looking for a small, inexpensive, but highly efficient pellet stove, the Cleveland Iron Works PS20W-CIW may be your best option.
+If you are looking for an inexpensive but highly energy efficient, small pellet stove, the Cleveland Iron Works PS20W-CIW may be your best option.
 This unique little pellet stove is equipped with smart home technology.
 You can control it remotely via Cleveland’s smartphone app.